saikatd/limon/README.md

 its really very easy - just 3 step process!

- - Copy
+ - Create a directory under /var/www/html/ - say monitoring_tool__file_name
- all the files in /var/www/html/monitoring_tool_name directory of the central monitoring server(the server who is going to host the tool)
+ - Copy all the repositories to /var/www/html/monitoring_tool__file_name directory of the central monitoring server(the server who is going to host the tool)
- - cd  /var/www/html/monitoring_tool_name and run
+ - cd  /var/www/html/monitoring_tool__file_name and run nohup ./ping_test_and_script_generation.sh &
- - run ./ping_test_and_script_generation &

 Thats it!! you have done your job.
 Now its time for him to take over!

+*WARNING*
+dont forget to run chmod 777 * under the /var/www/html/monitoring_tool__file_name directory to give permissions to the script

+Inorder to stop the script

+ - cd /var/www/html/monitoring_tool__file_name
+ - ./shut_down_script

+ And Voila!! the backend is not running anymore.
+However, the browser will continue to show the previously generated data

 ---------